 RHD2164 64-channel amplifier chip on circuit board.
 (Click for larger image.)

-The new RHD2000 series digital electrophysiology interface chips are complete low-power biosignal acquisition systems.
+RHD2000 series digital electrophysiology interface chips are complete low-power biosignal acquisition systems.
 These patent-pending devices contain banks of low-noise amplifiers with programmable bandwidths and are suitable for a wide variety of biopotential monitoring and recording applications.
 (See actual biological signals acquired using RHD2000 series chips.)

 Innovative circuit architecture combines amplifiers, reconfigurable analog and digital filters, a 16-bit ADC, and a multi-frequency electrode impedance measurement module onto a single silicon chip.
 Up to 64 recording electrodes are connected directly to one side of the chip, and digital data exits the other side on a standard SPI bus.